Requirements

 ## Conclusion

-We have successfully created a tab component with motion/react and tailwindcss.
-Which can be used in any project to display content in a tabbed format.
-Our tab component is also responsive and can be used on any device.
-Resulting in a better user experience.
+We have successfully created a tab component with motion/react and Tailwind CSS v4.
+The new CSS-based configuration using @import "tailwindcss" and the @theme directive makes setup much simpler than the old JavaScript config approach.
+Our tab component can be used in any project to display content in a tabbed format, is responsive, and works on any device.
 Below is the result of the tab component we created.

 Lorem ipsum dolor sit amet consectetur adipisicing elit.
 Harum voluptas ducimus.